Thanos Plevris: Political career

 He was first elected to the Hellenic Parliament with the ultraconservative Popular Orthodox Rally at the 2007 parliamentary election.
 He was subsequently elected to the European Parliament in June 2009, before returning to the national parliament at the election held in October of the same year.
 When the Popular Orthodox Rally failed to reach the electoral threshold of 3% at the May 2012 election, Plevris joined New Democracy and became the party's first substitute after the election held the following month.

 A few months after being elected to the Athens city council in May 2014, he was sworn in as a member of parliament for the third time in November 2014, replacing Dimitris Avramopoulos who had resigned his seat in order to serve on the European Commission.
 Plevris failed to be re-elected at the elections of January and September 2015, but returned to the legislature at the 2019 election.
 He served as Minister for Health in the Cabinet of Kyriakos Mitsotakis from 2021 to 2023.
-He was appointed as Minister for Migration and Asylum in June 2025.
+He was appointed Minister for Migration and Asylum in June 2025.

 Plevris practices law in Athens, having completed postgraduate and doctoral studies in medical law at Heidelberg University and in criminal law from the University of Athens respectively.
 He represented as lawyer the eight police officers accused of brutality against Zak Kostopoulos.
 He completed his military service as a sergeant in the 32nd Marines Brigade.